After millions stricken with dreaded chick V virus…

 The news from home was touching.
 It was mostly about the nephew battling his second bout with the Chikungunya virus.

 He is a tough guy: military man, soccer player and saga boy, but was no match for the pain that racked his entire being.
-His joints were on fire, every individual part of his body hurt11-06-2014 ebola, together with a constant headache and fever.
+His joints were on fire, every individual part of his body hurt, together with a constant headache and fever.
 At the time of the conversation, he hoped that he wouldn’t get the rash across his belly to his back and the eye irritation.

 The nephew is just one in about 3000 Trinis (reported cases – folklore tells that it might be in the tens of thousands) that have been stricken by the dreaded disease since it popped up in the Caribbean about a year ago.